 1L Of A Ride: A Well-Traveled Professor's Roadmap to Success in the First Year of Law School and Getting To Maybe: How To Excel On Law School Exams can give you tips to get better grades in law school.

-The book Why Has Nobody Told Me This Before? is written by a psychologist that has studied stress management for years.
+The book Why Has Nobody Told Me This Before? is written by a psychologist who has studied stress management for years.
 This novel has various tips for you to try out to help reduce your stress during your legal studies!

 While it’s difficult to completely prepare yourself for law school, this guide on the 11 books to read before law school can provide you with a good starting point!
-Pick a few books that stand out and take your time reading them, so you can really grasp and digest the valuable knowledge in them!
+Pick a few books that stand out and take your time reading them so you can really grasp and digest the valuable knowledge in them!